 - The complainant has set forth no specific facts that, if proven true, could demonstrate that the respondent took board action to effectuate policies and plans without consulting those affected by such policies and plans, or took action that was unrelated to the respondent's duty in violation of N.J.S.A.
 18A:12-24.1(c).
 N.J.A.C.
 6A:28-6.4(a)3. - The complainant has set forth no specific facts that, if proven true, could demonstrate that the respondent gave a direct order to school personnel or became directly involved in activities or functions that are the responsibility of school personnel or the day-to-day administration of the school district in violation of N.J.S.A.
 18A:12-24.1(h).
 N.J.A.C.
-6A:28-6.4(d)4. - The complainant has set forth no specific facts that, if proven true, could demonstrate that the respondent acted on a personnel matter without a recommendation of the chief administrative officer as is required to demonstrate a violation of N.J.S.A.
-18A:12-24.1(h).
-N.J.A.C.
-6A:28-6.4(a)8.
+6A:28-6.4(d)4.

-In contrast to the allegations in the Complaint, the Commission finds that Respondent Perry conducted Board business in concert with the other Board members and the Interim Superintendent, commensurate with his Board member duties.
-Subject to limitations arising from a conflict, any Board member may vote as he chooses from the moment the member is sworn in.
+In contrast to the allegations in the Complaint, the Commission finds that Respondent Snyder conducted Board business in concert with the other Board members and the Interim Superintendent, commensurate with her Board member duties.
+Subject to limitations arising from a conflict, any Board member may vote as she chooses from the moment the member is sworn in.
 Moreover, Board members are not under any obligation to accept the Superintendent's recommended candidate for any position and may vote to select another candidate.

 As indicated in the Complaint, the respondent was appointed to the Selection Committee by the Board President, which is not in and of itself a violation of the Code.
 Further, the Commission recognizes that the School Ethics Act does not empower it to supplant the decisions of duly elected or appointed local board members when they are acting in their capacities as board members.
 Solar-Snyder v.
 Rose et al., Sussex-Wantage Board of Education, Sussex County, C32-03 (December 16, 2003).
 See, also, Dericks et al. v.
 Johnson et al., Sparta Board of Education, Sussex County, C01-08 (October 27, 2009).
 The Commission finds, therefore, that there are no facts set forth in the Complaint that would support a conclusion that respondent violated the Code under any of these subsections.
 Thus, even accepting as true all facts alleged by the complainant in all Counts of the Complaint, the Commission finds that the Complaint, on its face, fails to allege facts sufficient to maintain a claim that the respondent violated N.J.S.A.
-18A:12-24.1(c), (d) and (h) of the Code and hereby dismisses the Complaint for failure to state a claim upon which relief could be granted.
+18A:12-24.1(c) and (d) of the Code and hereby dismisses the Complaint for failure to state a claim upon which relief could be granted.